 The bran layer is often a key source of nutrition in several grains, leaving many to automatically assume brown rice has much more nutrients than white rice.
 But depending on how the grain is processed, the variety of the grain and the serving size you eat, the nutritional differences between the two may surprise you.

 - Fiber 2g

 In addition, brown rice is a good source of the following:

-While there are differences between rice varieties, brown rice can provide small amounts of fiber, protein and essential nutrients making it a decent source of quality carbohydrates.
+While there are differences between varieties, brown rice can provide small amounts of fiber, protein, and essential nutrients making it a decent source of quality carbohydrates.

 There is also some debate around whether or not the phytic acid content of the bran layer in brown rice impacts the absorption of certain nutrients, like iron and zinc (4,5).
-While phytic acid is not a major concern for those who eat a balanced diet, it is an important consideration when comparing brown to white rice nutrition, since white rice has significantly less phytic acid.
+While phytic acid is not a major concern for those who eat a balanced diet, it is an important consideration when comparing the nutrition between the two varieties since white rice has significantly less phytic acid.

 Phytic acid is a substance found in certain plants that are thought to negatively impact mineral absorption (6).